meteor/meteor/docs/source/commandline.md

 With the argument `--container-size` you can change your app's container size using the deploy command.
 The valid arguments are: `tiny`, `compact`, `standard`, `double`, `quad`, `octa`, and `dozen`.
 To see more about the difference and prices of each one you can check it [here](https://www.meteor.com/cloud#pricing-section).

 {% pullquote warning %}
-The `--container-size` option is available to Meteor 2.4.1+
+The `--container-size` option is available since Meteor 2.4.1.
 {% endpullquote %}

 <h2 id="meteorupdate">meteor update</h2>